grantcurell/grantcurell.github.io/docs/Offline Updates with OpenManage Enterprise/README.md

 ## Instructions

+For more detailed instructions for DRM you can also look at [Using Dell Repository Manager to Create Bootable ISO](../Using%20Dell%20Repository%20Manager%20to%20Create%20Bootable%20ISO/README.md).
+The process is the same except here you will create a share, not a bootable ISO.

 1. Download [Dell Repository Manager](https://www.dell.com/support/driver/us/en/19/DriversDetails?driverid=v8ym0)
 2. Run it with `/opt/dell/dellemcrepositorymanager/drm.sh`
       1. NOTE: Running it with root does not work!
 You will get an error: GUI interface is not supported by this operating system.